coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 ### Chalenge #0

 Inspect the project dependencies and figure out where the API call lands initially and how it is handled at the business logic layer.
-You could additionally create a small diagram with the dependencies.

 ### Chalenge #1